Exploration of 3D wavelet scattering transform coefficients for line-intensity mapping measurements: Forecast methodology

 Note the slight tweak to how $C$ is defined in relation to the normalisation of the double power law, which is now $10^C$ rather than $C$, and against units of $L_\odot$ rather than K km s$^{-1}$ pc$^2$.
 The model also prescribes a mean-preserving log-normal scatter around the above relation, with the scatter width $\sigma$ expressed in units of dex.

 Note that in the context of this model, we define $A$ and $B$ such that $A<B$, so that the $L(M_h)$ relation follows a power law with exponent $-A$ at low mass $M_h\ll M$ and a different power law with exponent $-B$ at high mass $M_h\gg M$.
+Overall, the double power law parameterisation of $L(M_h)$ reflects the expectation (considered in more detail in the original presentation of the model by~\citealt{COMAPESV}) that gas content grows and thus CO emission brightens with halo mass for low-mass objects, but feedback and quenching stunt this growth at sufficiently high mass.

 We adopt fiducial values based on the UM+COLDz model of~\cite{COMAPESV}, such that $A=-2.75$, $B=0.05$, $C=6.3$ (after accounting for the change in normalisation compared to~\citealt{COMAPESV}), $\log{(M/M_\odot)}=12.3$, and $\sigma=0.42$.
 This is also the fiducial model of~\cite{linewidths}.